 Landstrasse offers a great selection of stylish four-star hotels and luxury accommodations.
 Many of these hotels feature spacious rooms, balconies, and a lot of natural lighting.
 You’ll also find a couple of options bordering Old Town.

 - InterContinental Wien: This hotel is just across the street from Old Town, on the outer edges of the Landstrasse district.
-Many of the other hotels have embraced modern interior design, but this location features classic furnishings and décor, creating a stately atmosphere.
+Many of the other top luxury hotels in Vienna have embraced modern interior design, but this location features classic furnishings and décor, creating a stately atmosphere.

 - Austria Trend Hotel Savoyen Vienna: Located next to the Belvedere, this eco-friendly hotel provides comfortable accommodations and a great location.
 It’s just a 10-minute walk from Ringstrasse.
 After a long day of sightseeing, you can unwind at the hotel spa.